EU leaders talk tough on tackling Amazon, Google over taxes

 France and Britain in particular have grown concerned by the sheer scale of the legal tax schemes.

-Monday's U.S. Senate report on Apple Inc followed reports that the British unit of Amazon paid just $3.7 million tax on 2012 sales of $6.5 billion, and similar revelations concerning the UK operations of Google and Starbucks.
+Monday's U.S. Senate report on Apple Inc (AAPL.O) followed reports that the British unit of Amazon (AMZN.O) paid just $3.7 million tax on 2012 sales of $6.5 billion, and similar revelations concerning the UK operations of Google (GOOG.O) and Starbucks (SBUX.O).

-In all, officials estimate that EU governments miss out on around 1 trillion euros ($1.3 trillion) a year through the legal tax avoidance schemes employed by such companies and via illegal tax evasion.
+In all, officials estimate that EU governments miss out on around 1 trillion euros a year through the legal tax avoidance schemes employed by such companies and via illegal tax evasion.

 German Chancellor Angela Merkel, who avoided commenting on the issue ahead of the summit, expressed her frustration that existing laws were not sufficient to capture taxes fully.